+And yet, like a scoffer of a cult who, through sweet coercion and with remarkable speed, becomes a willing and earnest convert, I soon succumbed to the charms of the form.
 Because I was in the backseat, surfboards stacked across the folded seat to my left, my friends felt distant.
 I was wrapped in a little pocket that was lined with this woman’s heartbroken song.
 Despite my aversion to anything other than rock and/or roll, I, just like my companions up front, found myself smitten, overwhelmed by the singer’s bathetic crescendo.
 The softly sung denouement (“I love him, I love him, I love him–but only on my own”) was like a warm bed after a good cry.
 I left that car with a new thought in my head: I would like to hear this woman sing this song again.
 Many times again.

 I’m not sure I’ve quoted the lyrics correctly.
 I refuse to look them up, just as I refuse to fish out Les Miz from the stack of CDs in the back of my office.
 I have a problem with the past.
 I am unable, or unwilling, to forget what’s embarrassed me, even when it’s been transfigured by hindsight and age into a charming or entertaining story.
 An example: One time, in 8th grade, before school started, I decided to play a prank on a pair of girls I noticed walking, a few yards away, on the blacktop: I’d run in front of them and pretend to be catching a football coming from behind and above their heads.
 They would duck and scream in panic, I’d say “ha ha, just kidding!” and then—what?
 They’d ask me to take them to the 8th-grade dance?
 (O Lord, what was I thinking?)
 Off I went, sprinting toward the two, my arms outstretched and waiting for my imaginary spiral, when I tripped and fell not ten feet before them.
 My elbows were grated like cheese as I slid on the asphalt.